QubitProducts/looker-source-block/README.md

 ![Connection to Live Tap](https://github.com/QubitProducts/looker-source-block/blob/master/connection_details.png)

-### **Customizing the Qubit Source Block for Client-Specific Live Tap datasets**
+## **2. Forking the Qubit Source Block**

-If you are a Qubit partner and plan to use your own instance of Looker for connect to Qubit's QShopdemo training dataset the repo can be used "as is".
-If you are a Qubit retail vertical customer hosting your own instance of Looker and wish to use this repo to connect to your Live Tap dataset, fork this repo (so that you can sync any updates we make to it into your version) like this:
+Now you can fork the Qubit demo Looker repo so you have a copy in your own private Github repository.

 1. On GitHub, navigate to the QubitProducts/looker-source-block repository.
-2. In the top-right corner of the page, click Fork.
+2. In the top-right corner of the page, click **Fork**.
 3. On GitHub, navigate to your fork of the QubitProducts/looker-source-block repository.
-4. Under the repository name, click Clone or download.
+4. Under the repository name, click **Clone or download**.
-5. In the Clone with HTTPs section, click  to copy the clone URL for the repository.
+5. In the **Clone with HTTPs** section, click  to copy the clone URL for the repository.
 6. Open the Mac OS X or Linux terminal application (or use PuTTy if on Microsoft Windows)
 7. At the terminal type "git clone" and then paste the URL you copied in Step 5.
 It will look like this, with your GitHub username instead of YOUR-USERNAME:

 ```
 git clone https://github.com/YOUR-USERNAME/QubitProducts/looker-source-block
 ```

-For instructions on how to sync any upstream changes Qubit makes to the Qubit Looker source block see the Github documentation on [forking a repo](https://help.github.com/articles/fork-a-repo/ "Forking a Repo")
+## **3. Customizing the Qubit Source Block with Client-Specific Live Tap datasets**

-8. Now at the terminal run the following commands to replace all occurrences of our demo tracking ID and project ID in the repo LookML files with your own values:
+Now at the terminal run the following commands to replace all occurrences of our demo tracking ID and project ID in the repo LookML files with your own values:

 ```find . -type f -print0 | xargs -0 perl -pi -e 's/studio/TRACKING_ID/g'
 find . -type f -print0 | xargs -0 perl -pi -e 's/37299/PROJECT_ID/g'